 You must know your UCFID and NID prior to coming to Orientation.
 It is required for registering for classes and to receive your UCF Card.
 To obtain your UCFID, NID, and corresponding passwords, please visit myUCF.

-You will have the opportunity to receive your UCF Card while attending Orientation.
+“CloudCard” requesting a picture for your UCF ID card.
+Be sure to review the guidelines regarding the photo to upload!
 In order to receive this card, you will need to know your UCFID and NID as well as bring a valid government-issued photo ID with you.
-Acceptable forms of ID include drivers license, state ID card, or passport.
+Pick-up details will be provided at a later date.
 More information about the UCF Card can be found here.

 Your Knights Email is the official form of communication the University will use during your time here and you are required to check it regularly.
 Please visit Knights Email to set-up your account.
 All questions regarding your Knights Email account can be addressed in the FAQ section or by contacting the UCF Service Desk.